SUNCAT-Center/catmap/tutorials/ase_database/README.md

     frequencies = vib.get_frequencies()
     c_out.write(atoms, data={'frequencies': frequencies})

-The field `data` always contains a dictionary.
-Use it with the key `frequencies` to make them accessible to the asedb2catmap module.
 Importing frequencies is handled by the methods `get_surfaces` and `get_molecules`, which we have already used.
 It is necessary to pass the parameter `frequency_db` to it to import frequencies along with atomic structures like so:

     project.get_molecules('molecules.db', frequency_db='frequencies.db', selection=['fmax<0.05'])